w3c/webextensions/proposals/permissions-requestSiteAccess-api.md

 ### API Schema

 ```
-// Requests access to a specific tab or document.
-Access request will only be
-// signaled to the user if requesting access to a site the extension can be
+// Shows a site access request.
+Request will only be signaled to the user if
-// granted access to (i.e., one specified in host_permissions,
+// extension can be granted access to site in the request (i.e., one specified
-// optional_host_permissions, a content script match pattern, or an applicable
+// in host_permissions, optional_host_permissions, a content script match
-// activeTab site).
+// pattern, or an applicable activeTab site).
-// Only one of tabId or documentId must be declared.
-Request will be
-// automatically reset on navigation.
-<browser>.permissions.requestSiteAccess(
+// Resolves whether the request is valid and is signaled to the user.
+Promise<bool> <browser>.permissions.showSiteAccessRequest(
   // The id of the tab where site access requests can be shown.
+If provided,
+  // the request is shown on the specified tab and is removed when the tab
+  // navigates to a new origin.
+  // Chrome requires either this or `documentId` to be specified.
   number?: tabId,
   // The id of a document where site access requests can be shown.
+Must be
+  // the top-level document within a tab.
+If provided, the request is shown on
+  // the tab of the specified document and is removed when the document
+  // navigates to a new origin.
+  // Chrome requires either this or `tabId` to be specified.
   string?: documentId,
+  // The URL pattern where site access requests can be shown.
+If provided,
+  // site access requests will only be shown on URLs that match this pattern.
+  // Browsers may require different levels of specificity.
+  string?: url
+  callback?: function,
+);

+// Removes a site access request, if existent.
+// Resolves whther the request was removed.
+Promise<bool> <browser>.permissions.removeSiteAccessRequest(
+  // The id of the tab where site access request will be removed.
+  // Chrome requires either this or `documentId` to be specified.
+  number?: tabId,
+  // The id of a document where site access request will be removed.
+  // Chrome requires either this or `tabId` to be specified.
+  string?: documentId,
+  // The URL pattern where site access request will be removed.
+  string?: url
-  callback?: function
+  callback?: function,
 );
 ```